-THE AIR FORCE ROTC PROGRAM provides professional preparation for students considering service as officers in the U.S. Air Force.
+The Air Force ROTC program provides professional preparation for students considering service as officers in the U.S. Air Force.
 The program offers information on Air Force career opportunities and the role of the military in the American society.
 Courses are normally taken for academic credit as part of the students' electives.
 Entering freshmen and sophomores may register for aerospace studies courses at the same time and in the same manner as they enroll in their other college courses.
-Freshmen may register for ASTU 10101, ASTU 10102, and ASTU 10103 laboratory; sophomores may register for ASTU 20101, ASTU 20102, and ASTU 20103 laboratory.
-The courses include 1 hour of academic instruction and a one-hour leadership laboratory each week.
+Freshmen may register for ASTU 10101 and 10103 for the Fall term and ASTU 10102 and 10104 for the Spring term; sophomores may register for ASTU 20101 and 20103 for the Fall term and ASTU 20102 and 20104 for the Spring term.
+The courses include one hour of academic instruction and a one-hour leadership laboratory each week.
 There is no military obligation incurred when students enroll in freshman- and sophomore-level courses.